missionpinball/mpf-docs/config/p_roc.rst

 ~~~~~~~~~
 Single value, type: one of the following options: none, basic, full.
 Default: ``basic``

-Log level for the file log for this device.
+Log level for the file log for this platform.

 lamp_matrix_strobe_time:
 ~~~~~~~~~~~~~~~~~~~~~~~~